Purisimeño language: Articles

 Like many Chumashan languages, Purisimeño contains articles which can and possibly must be used in combination with nouns.
 Their exact function is unclear but some inferences can be gained.
 The first article, the prefix ’a- seemingly was used a default in citation form and can tentatively be interpreted as a marker of indefiniteness or unidentifiability, while the second article, the prefix ka- can in turn be interpreted as a marker of definiteness and/or identifiability.
 Though, due to a lack of surviving sources on the language it is difficult to say this with certainty.

 Associative case

 The associative case in Purisimeño is marked by the prefixes itš-, is-, iš-, or its̓-; and is used with nouns that usually have a strong association with a particular person such as the words for friend (itšantǝk), carrying net (ištiwa’a), pinkie (išwatimitš’i), and thumb (išwatinox̂).

 Tense

-Purisimeño had three tense markers for future, immediate future, and past tensek with the past tense -waš being attested in nouns which had some relation to the past but where somehow still relevant in the present such as footprint (’e’ewaš).
+Purisimeño had three tense markers for future, immediate future, and past tense with the past tense -waš being attested in nouns which had some relation to the past but where somehow still relevant in the present such as footprint (’e’ewaš).